wang-yu99/EntryExercise/README.md

-in order to run the application you should paste API key in the OpenAiService.kt line 19(which is offered in the Entry exercise for the “Unhooked from the Smartphone” thesis) then run the app in the virtual device : my app screen ->open instagram ->wait for the toast to go back to my application to give the permission for capture screenshot -> click start now in the toast -> go back to instagram ,wait for 10 seconds and check notification of LLM Result

-bc i have problem with image format so cannot get corrected evaluation result but call the gpt api successfully
+Steps to Run the Application:

+Add the API Key:

+In the OpenAiService.kt file, go to line 19 and paste your API key (which is provided in the Entry exercise for the "Unhooked from the Smartphone" thesis).
+Run the App on the Virtual Device:

+Launch the app on your virtual device.
+Open Instagram within the app.
+Follow the Flow:
+Wait for the toast message to appear, then go back to the application.
+Click "Start Now" to grant permission to capture screenshots in the toast message.

+Wait for Results:
+After clicking "Start Now," go back to Instagram.
+Wait for about 10 seconds, then check for the LLM Result notification.
+Note on the Image Format Issue:
+I have trouble with the image format.
+Although successfully calling the GPT API, still unable to get the correct evaluation results because of this issue.